 DRP Clock Frequency (MHz): Specifies the frequency that needs to be driven at the DRP clock.
-This option is displayed when UltraScale Transceiver is selected.
+This option is displayed with a fix value when UltraScale Transceiver is selected.

 GT: Starting Channel Location Specifies the starting channel location that aligns with the Quad boundary.
 This option is displayed when UltraScale Transceiver is selected.